To Love You More: Commercial performance

-The song became a smash hit in Japan, hitting number one for five weeks and selling 1,500,000 copies.
-Dion was the first international artist to reach number one on the Oricon Singles Chart since Irene Cara with the song "Flashdance...
+"To Love You More" became a major hit in Japan, topping the Oricon Singles Chart for five weeks and selling 1.5 million copies.
+Dion was the first international artist to reach number one on the chart since Irene Cara with "Flashdance...
 What a Feeling" in 1983.
-"To Love You More" remains the third best-selling song by an international artist and the best-selling single by an international female artist in Japan.
-It is also one of only three international songs that has sold more than 1 million copies.
-To date, Dion is the most recent North American artist to reach #1 on the chart and only the 4th overall.
+The song remains the third best-selling single by an international artist in Japan, and the best-selling single by an international female artist.
+It is also one of only three international singles to have sold more than one million copies in the country.
+Dion is the most recent North American artist to reach number one on the chart.

-In July 2010, a realtone of "To Love You More" was certified gold after selling 100,000 copies.
+In July 2010, a full-length realtone version was certified gold for 100,000 downloads.

-"To Love You More" was also successful on the American radio, although the edited version played by most US radio stations omitted Kryzler & Company's violin bridge and omitted a sizeable chunk of the song's ending.
-It spent 8 weeks at number one on the Hot Adult Contemporary Tracks and reached number 11 on the Billboard Hot 100 Airplay chart.
-In Canada, "To Love You More" peaked at number four on the Quebec Airplay Chart and number five on the Canadian Adult Contemporary.
+In the United States, the edited radio version—omitting the violin bridge and part of the ending—received substantial airplay.
+It spent eight weeks at number one on the Hot Adult Contemporary Tracks chart and reached number 11 on the Hot 100 Airplay chart.
+In Canada, the song peaked at number four on the Quebec Airplay Chart and number five on the Canadian Adult Contemporary chart.

+Music video

+In 1995, Sony Music Entertainment Japan issued a promotional video showing Dion performing the studio version.
+A second promotional video, released in 1996, presented a live performance from the Falling Into You Around the World Tour with violinist Taro Hakase.

+Live performances

+"To Love You More" became one of Dion's most frequently performed songs.
+It appeared in the setlists of the Falling into You: Around the World, Let's Talk About Love World Tour, A New Day..., the Taking Chances World Tour, the 2018 tour, and the final year of her Las Vegas residency Celine.
+Dion also performed the song at BST Hyde Park in London on 5 July 2019 and during the Courage World Tour.
+Live versions appear on several of her DVDs, including Live in Las Vegas - A New Day....

+Accolades

+The song received multiple awards, including the International Single Grand Prix at the Japan Gold Disc Awards, an ASCAP Pop Award, and two BMI Pop Awards for Most Performed Song in the United States.